jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 ```
 ## Demonstrate

-Please create an HLS component for three parts seperately and try to understand the optimized way.
+Please create an HLS component for three parts separately and try to understand the optimized way.